ayo-adeboyejo/cicd-jenkins-sonarqube-nexus-k8s-boardgame/README.md

 **Nexus post-installation steps:**

 - Two hosted maven repositories were created in Nexus to store the artefacts
-- A dedicated Jenkins user was created in Nexus with deploy permissions
+- A dedicated Jenkins user was created in Nexus with deploy permissions as shown below.

 ![Jenkins Nexus User Created](screenshots/jenkins-nexus-user.png)